 I went to a women’s retreat and I learned a powerful lesson through some self discovery.
 The quote I came away with was “Even if a man leaves me, I will never leave myself again”.
-And this was the first step for me in how to gain confidence after being cheated on.
+This became the first step for me in gaining confidence after being cheated on.

 The thing is, I had let these negative experiences make me desperate for a man’s attention and affection.
 I thought the only way I could be happy was if I found myself someone who I knew would never leave.
 And so many of my early relationships were me chasing after someone who didn’t want to spend time with me.

 After this first spark of realization that I would *survive* if someone left me, I continued to work through my fears and confidence.
 I realized that most people I meet will exit my life at some point (boyfriends, friends, mentors, coworkers)—and I didn’t have to let it devastate me.
 I could appreciate the role they played, and realize that their decisions were never about me.

 Working with a mentor helped as well.and self-esteem because I’ve had to do a lot of work around it.

 I also went to a lot of therapy a couple years later… For three whole years!
 I found it absolutely transformational and recommend therapy to EVERYONE.
 Whether you’re grieving, going through a big change, or just want to learn more about why you do some of the things you do… I highly recommend trying therapy at some point in your life.